 • Sustainable cities and communities

-We are committed to financing the green economy, agriculture, green building and working in partnerships to finance green mortgages.
+We are committed to financing the green economy and working in partnerships to finance green mortgages.

 • Responsible consumption and production